linode/docs/docs/guides/tools-reference/tools/how-to-use-zoxide/index.md

 ## How to Use zoxide

 As with similar tools, `zoxide` has to first "learn" directories for its ranking algorithm.
-So, to start off, navigate to some directories, just like you would with `cd`, but using the `z` command instead.
+So, to begin, navigate to some directories just like you would with `cd`, but using the `z` command instead.

 You can use the following series of commands to do just that.
-In fact, the examples that follow in this guide use these commands as a baseline to show you how the `zoxide` algorithm operates:
+The examples that follow in this guide use these commands as a baseline to show you how the `zoxide` algorithm operates:

     z /etc/opt
     z /etc/ssh